openresty/openresty-systemtap-toolkit/README.markdown

 ---------------

-This tool lists detailed information about all the active requests that are currently being processed by the specified Nginx (worker) process.
+This tool lists detailed information about all the active requests that are currently being processed by the specified Nginx worker or master process.
+When the mater process pid is specified, all its worker processes will be monitored.

+Here is an example:

     # assuming the nginx worker pid is 32027